 Onlookers were amazed by their sinuous movements to the music’s tempo despite their heavy loads.

 The Coal Carrier’s Strike

-In 1892, when the Mexican dollar deteriorated to about 65 percent of its value, the coaling companies refused to compensate for the difference in their wages.
+In 1892, when the Mexican dollar deteriorated to about sixty-five percent of its value, the coaling companies refused to compensate for the difference in their wages.

 They continued to pay the workers its face value.

-Upset by the injustice, numerous coal carriers refused to unload the coal off the SS Freshfield when it arrived at the dock.
+Upset by the injustice, numerous coal carriers refused to unload the coal of the SS Freshfield when it arrived at the dock.

 In protest, the workers marched to the Police office to complain.

 Unable to get the equivalent in fair pay, they went on strike demanding dollar for dollar since local merchants preferred Danish money over Mexican pesos.